 - Once your baby comes in your life, you can just hop into your car and drive away.
 You need to plan your drives coinciding with times when your baby is not hungry.

 - When you are taking your baby along, you will have to spend extra time to change his diaper.
 So, pack his diaper bag and make him sit in the baby car seat which you will then need to lock in position inside the car.

-Even if you are athletic and healthy, postpartum healing does not happen in a few days.
+Even if you are healthy and do not feel tired postpartum, you will need some time to heal completely.
 Thus, it is a good idea to take proper rest and wait for a few weeks before you start driving.
 In the meantime, enjoy the precious time you have with your newborn.
 Let your body heal and get completely healthy for your baby’s sake.